franzpisto/franzpisto/content/about.md

 ---
 title: About Me
-subtitle: This is a short page about me and my works.
+subtitle: Who I am, what I do and why this website
-img_path: ''
+img_path: ""
 menu:
   main:
     name: About